Batch Brew Calculator

 - BrewingCoffee to Water Ratio CalculatorCoffee-to-water ratio calculator.
 Enter any two values (dose, water, or ratio) to get the third.Open

-- BrewingExtraction Yield CalculatorCalculate extraction yield percentage from dose, beverage mass, and TDS.Open
+- BrewingExtraction Yield CalculatorCalculate extraction yield percentage from dose, brew weight, and TDS.Open

 - Coffee ShopDrink Pricing CalculatorSet the right menu price for your drinks based on ingredient costs and target margin.Open